mariaclarafrisoni/Project-KE4H/methodology.md

 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>

 SELECT DISTINCT ?event ?label WHERE {
-  # Fénis Castle as cultural site
   <http://dati.beniculturali.it/cis/resource/CulturalInstituteOrSite/100827> arco:hasCulturalEvent ?event .

-  # Get the label (name) of each event
   ?event rdfs:label ?label .

-  # Use regex to find events with "festival", "day", or "fiera" in the name (optional filter)
   FILTER (REGEX(?label, "festival|day|fiera", "i"))
 }
 ORDER BY ?label